mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/workspaces/workspace-role-bindings/index.md

 ## Configure Workspace Role Bindings

-Before you can create a Workspace Role Binding, ensure you have created a Group.
+Before you can create a Workspace Role Binding, ensure an administrator has created a [Group][groups].
 A Kommander Group can contain one or several Identity Provider users, groups or both.

 You can assign a role to this Kommander Group: